Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Introduction

-In this paper, however, we do not construct simulations that allows the study of baryonic feedback on the dark matter distribution.
-Recent work seems to suggest that effects such as AGN feedback and supernovae winds could impact noticeably the matter distribution in the Universe \citep{2011MNRAS.417.2020S}.
-Although this is something that could be significant for the interpretation of the lensing signal, especially at small angular scales, ignoring it does not diminish the value of studying the combined impact of the other lensing and systematics secondary effects mentioned before in the context of pure dark matter simulations.
-This is the path we have chosen to follow in our work.
-One could imagine that future generations of simulations could implement all the effects we are discussing here plus the effect of baryonic feedback.
+One of the limitation of our simulation suite is that it does not include baryonic matter, hence does not model any of the baryonic physics that might influence the dark matter distribution.
+Recent work suggests that effects such as AGN feedback and supernovae winds could impact noticeably the matter distribution in the Universe \citep{2011MNRAS.417.2020S}.
+This might be significant for the interpretation of the lensing signal, especially at small angular scales, and one could imagine that future generations of simulations could implement all the effects we are discussing here plus the effect of baryonic feedback.

 This paper is organized a follow.
-In Section \ref{sec:background}, we briefly review the theoretical background relevant for weak lensing studies, then we describe the design strategy of our simulations, as well as our numerical methods in Section \ref{sec:num_methods}.
-In Section \ref{sec:tests}, we test the performance of our simulated lines-of-sight.
-We present the weak lensing estimators and their non-Gaussian uncertainty in Sections \ref{sec:estimators} and \ref{sec:estimators2}.
-In Section \ref{sec:halo}, we describe the halo catalogues, and conclude in Section \ref{sec:conclusion}.
+In Section \ref{sec:background}, we briefly review the theoretical background relevant for weak lensing studies, then we describe in Section \ref{sec:num_methods} our design strategy, our N-body simulations, as well as our numerical methods to construct the lines-of-sight and the gravitational lenses.
+In Section \ref{sec:tests}, we quantify the accuracy of our simulations and of our lines-of-sight.
+We present the weak lensing estimators and their non-Gaussian uncertainty in Sections \ref{sec:estimators}, \ref{sec:estimators2} and \ref{sec:estimators3}, and conclude in Section \ref{sec:conclusion}.